stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

 Mon Nov  5 10:39:11 PST 2018: normal execution
 ```

-The job runs for 5 minutes, then received the `SIGUSR`` signal, is re-queued,
+The job runs for 5 minutes, then received the `SIGUSR1` signal, is re-queued,
 restarts for 5 minutes, and so on, until it's properly `scancel`led.